RayS1/job-satisfaction/README.md

 There are a few Python libraries needed for running all the included notebooks.
 However, Anaconda distribution of Python includes those.
 The code shold run using Python version 3.*

+For this project few Python libraries have been used.
+Their version numbers are:
+1. Numpy version ......
+1.12.1
+2. Pandas version .....
+0.23.3
+3. Matplotlib version .
+2.1.0
+4. Seaborn version ....
+0.8.1

 ## Project Motivation <a name="installation"></a>

 For this project, I was interested in using 2017 Stack Overflow Developer Survey Results dataset to understand and share the following insights: